 The Early Years

-Daniel David Palmer began practicing “magnetic healing” in Davenport, Iowa in 1886.
-Magnetic healing was a common healing therapy at that time, which was a cross between massage and meridian therapy based on the concepts of Chinese medicine.
+D.D.
+Palmer is Chiropractic’s founder.
+Firstly, Daniel David Palmer began practicing “magnetic healing” in Davenport, Iowa in 1886.
+Also, magnetic healing was a common healing therapy at that time.
+This therapy was a cross between massage and meridian therapy based on the concepts of Chinese medicine.
 He applied what he learned about new developments in anatomy and physiology, and resolved inflammation of the nerves and created remedies for his patients.

 The First Chiropractic Adjustment

-Palmer believed that the body has an ample supply of natural healing power that is transmitted through the nervous system.
+Palmer believed that the body had an ample supply of natural healing power that transmitted through the nervous system.
 Harvey Lillard, the janitor of Palmer’s building, had lost his hearing 17 years earlier.
-Lillard communicated to him that he had felt something “pop” in his back when he was in a stooped position while exerting himself, and had instantly lost his hearing.
+Lillard communicated to him that he had felt something “pop” in his back when he was in a stooped position while exerting himself, and instantly lost his hearing.
 Palmer believed that there was a connection between the two events.
-When Palmer examined Lillard, he discovered a “lump in his back.”
-He theorized that the dislocated vertebra blocked the spinal nerves controlling the inner ear, and that if the vertebra was put back in place the nerve pathways would reopen.
+When Palmer examines Lillard, he discovers a “lump in his back.”
+Therefore, he theorized that the dislocated atlas vertebra was blocking the spinal nerves controlling the inner ear, and that if the vertebra was put back in place the nerve pathways would reopen.
 On September 18, 1895, Palmer applied a firm pressure to Lillard’s back with his hands, and Lillard regained his hearing.
-The first chiropractic adjustment was made.
+That is to say, the first chiropractic adjustment was made.

 Chiropractic: Done By Hand